Wednesday, February 24, 2021

 When all legal avenues have been exhausted, the last resort for a criminal sentenced to death, is to apply for Presidential clemency.

-When Singapore gained independence in 1965, the avenue of clemency was embedded into the Singapore Constitution[1].
 Although clemency is usually discussed in the context of capital cases, it is in fact available to any offender for any offence.
 The Singapore Constitution provides that any offender convicted of any offence in Singapore can apply to the President for a pardon, reprieve or respite, of the execution of any sentence pronounced on such offender.
 The President may “on the advice of the Cabinet” grant clemency in deserving cases.
 “On the advice of the Cabinet” means that the President has no personal discretion.
 The power of clemency is exercised only if the Cabinet advises it.

 The grant of Presidential clemency from the death sentence is the focus of this article.